benmalcom/jumpcut-challenge/README.md

 #### Assumptions/Decisions
 * I used `reactstrap` in the frontend to add some bootstrap styling
-* In the frontend, I implemented added a `reset` button which resets the current sequence generators to it's beginning, so I added a reset function to each (piped)sequencers and to the generator, also the accumulator function was modified a little for this.
+* In the frontend, I added a `reset` button which resets the current sequence generators to it's beginning. also, I added a reset function to each (piped)sequencers and to the generator, also the accumulator function was modified a little for this.